Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Now that my children are all grown up and blazing their own trails, I find myself with time to think back to the things that once gave me joy.
 Besides watching my children grow up, the best time in my life was myself growing up and being able to enjoy the things I had an interest in.
 When I think back to those memories, warmth and happiness are the best description.

 I now have an opportunity at 56 to recapture those years and explore the things that made me smile and captivated me.
 I love the arts both creating and appreciating art created by others.
 I also love swimming and gardening.
 A few summers ago I took up swimming again, and felt rejuvenated, like youth had poured back into by soul.
-I plan to go back to swimming this summer.

 My parents gave me a museum membership for my birthday last year, which was a wonderful gift that I have thoroughly enjoyed.
 The membership allows bring a guest, so I am able to share my gift with good friends and family.
 I also recently signed up for an art class, which I have been dreaming about doing for years.